aschwanb/pse1_transferred/INSTALLNOTES.md

 # Installation and Deployment

 This document describes installation and deployment of the application on Ubuntu Server.
-Tested on  Ubuntu 14.04 LTE.
+Tested on  Ubuntu Server 14.04 LTE.

 ## Table of content